Montana

 New Evidence Shows Endangered Pallid Sturgeon Spawned in Lower Missouri River

-Three tiny fish larvae that were captured by U.S. Geological Survey scientists in May 2014 have just been confirmed to be pallid sturgeon.
+[ad_1] Three tiny fish larvae that were captured by U.S. Geological Survey scientists in May 2014 have just been confirmed to be pallid sturgeon.
 These new genetic identifications add to mounting evidence that critically endangered pallid sturgeon spawned successfully in the Lower Missouri River downstream of Gavins Point Dam, South Dakota.
-Although successful spawning by the endangered fish …
+Although successful spawning by the endangered …

 Read moreNew Evidence Shows Endangered Pallid Sturgeon Spawned in Lower Missouri River